Amol2108/AWS-practical-/README.md

 step-9: using lsblk we can now check the permanent mounting done on the partiton.
 ---------------------------------------------28-03-2025--------------------------------------------------------------------------------
-Practical for EFS- (Elastic File System)- just for linux terminal commands-
+Practical for EFS- (Elastic File System)-
+QUE- Why use EFS-
+ANS- we use EFS so that when we create two instances in two different regions and we want to connect them in as in if we create a file in one instance then automatically we should see the file in other instance, means they are connected to each other. just for linux terminal commands-
   1  yum install nfs-common
     2  update